inspector-apm/inspector-php/README.md

 composer require inspector-apm/inspector-php
 ```

-It allows engineers to collect, tail and search their application events in real time
-with one simple and easy to use web interface, even if the application or server is down.

 ## Use

-To connect your app with Inspector you need to provide the API key when create a `Configuration` instance:
+To start sending data to Inspector you need an API key to create a configuration instance.
+You can obtain `INSPECTOR_API_KEY` creating a new project in your [Inspector](https://www.inspector.dev) dashboard.

 ```php
 <?php